jxjo/Xoptfoil2/docs/airfoil_optimization/shape_functions.md

 After the optimization has finished there will be an additional airfoil file beside the normal '.dat' file which is a '.hicks' file holding the information about the applied Hicks-Henne function in addition to the coordinates of the seed airfoil.

-In a '.hicks' file one line represents the paramter of a single Hicks-Henne-Function: strength, location, width.
+In a '.hicks' file one line represents the parameter of a single Hicks-Henne-Function: strength, location, width.
-The 'width' paramter is not expressed in the airfoil coordinate system.
+The 'width' parameter is not expressed in the airfoil coordinate system.
 It is a reciprocal value ranging typically von 0.5 to 3.

 ```
 Top Start